The town rolling out the red carpet for Donald Trump

 Poriciani adds that the focus for now is on the next stages of the Turnberry redevelopment and ensuring the resort's courses are ready and up to the R&A's exacting standards should the call come.
 "We've got no intention of it (The Open) not coming back here," he adds.

-Back at the clubhouse, Willie McDines, has an even stronger response to the thought of Turnberry losing its spot on the Open rota.
+Back at the clubhouse, McDines, has an even stronger response to the thought of Turnberry losing its spot on the Open rota.

 "That there, in my opinion, is one of the best golf courses in the world, if not the best," he says glancing towards the Ailsa.
 "If the R&A decide it's not coming back, I don't know what's wrong with them."